 In such a tourism-driven country as Costa Rica, we are scratching our heads why more restaurants don’t want to join our affordable safe-food network.

-Fly over to Santo Domingo, Dominican Republic, and you will find two of the top restaurants in town - La Cassina and SBG.
-Vanessa Gaviria at La Cassina and Joaquin Renovales at SBG immediately saw the benefit of setting the two restaurants apart from the competition in Santo Domingo.
+Fly over to Santo Domingo, Dominican Republic, and you will find La Cassina.
+Vanessa Gaviria at La Cassina immediately saw the benefit of setting the restaurant apart from the competition in Santo Domingo.
 It has been impressive to see their unwavering commitment to food safety.
-The restaurant scene in Santo Domingo is very competitive and other restaurant owners have followed La Cassina and SBG and are currently in the Cocina Verify certification process.
+The restaurant scene in Santo Domingo is very competitive and other restaurant owners have followed La Cassina and are currently in the Cocina Verify certification process.
 Santo Domingo is quickly turning into the safest food city in the Caribbean.

 Cocina Verify salutes this new breed of restaurant owner in Latin America.
 They, along with Cocina Verify, want the world to know that restaurant food safety in Latin America is changing for the better.